mzak6502/bootstrap-react-nodejs/README.md

 2) Installed Packages (Bootstrap, jQuery, Popper.js), added Required CSS, JS files path from the installed packages to the index.html file.
 (Commit: 'Setup done for index.html Page')

 3) Learned and Implemented bootstrap responsive/other classes on the index.html page.
 (Commit: 'Bootstrap Grid Part 1' )

+4) Learned/Applied more about Bootstrap classes and also added some custom CSS properties inside css/styles.css file.
+(Commit: 'Bootstrap Grid Part 2' )